nedwin/blog/_posts/2019-02-27-what-the-quickbooks-accounting-community-can-learn-from-godaddy-pro.md

+---
+layout: post
-# What the Quickbooks Accounting community can learn from GoDaddy Pro
+title:  "What the Quickbooks Accounting community can learn from GoDaddy Pro"
+---

 ## Claudell, the face of QuickBooks Live.